 Business Owners’ Policy

 Business interruption insurance comes in handy if your business can't operate because of a covered loss (like a fire).
-It covers operational expenses, such as paying your lease, covering payroll for employees, paying taxes, and even covering some lost profits.
+It covers operational expenses and helps you keep cash flow going, such as paying your lease, covering payroll for employees, paying taxes, and even covering some lost profits.
+This policy helps your business survive if the unthinkable happens.

 Insurance companies may include other insurance options in a business owner's policy that cover specific risks that are unique to your industry.
-You can work with an insurance agent to get customized coverage for your small business.
+You can work with a licensed agent to get customized small business insurance.

 Cyber Liability Insurance